Pheucticus ludovicianus

 This species hybridizes with Black-headed Grosbeak; for a discussion see the Rose-breasted x Black-headed Grosbeak species account.

-Later dates west and west-central are of birds not known to be breeding; there are no reports 9 Jun-14 Jul.
+Later dates west and west-central (above) are of migrants; there are no reports 9 Jun-14 Jul.
 See Summer.

 Migrants generally appear in early May, although early dates are in late Apr.
 However, one at a Bayard, Morrill Co feeder 22 Apr 2001 had been there about 10 days, and another was early in the west-central in Lincoln Co 1 May 2020.
 The earliest date for Kansas is 22 Apr (Thompson et al 2011), the same as for Iowa (Kent and Dinsmore 1996).